cortexrd/Knack-Toolkit-Library/README.md

     a.
 Wipe all code

     b.
-Add the code from file KTLBootloader.js
+Add the code from file KTL_Bootloader.js

-5)  Copy the ktl.js and ktl.css files to the folder as per recommendation below (Lib\\KTL).
+5)  Copy the KTL.js and KTL.css files to the folder as per recommendation below (Lib\\KTL).

 6)  Back in *AppName*.js